 Choosing the Right Lubricant

-For most homes, a silicone spray or a light lithium based garage door spray works well.
-These products cling to the steel, resist moisture, and do not attract as much dirt as heavy oils.
-Avoid general water displacing cleaners as the primary product.
-They can remove grime, but they do not provide long lasting lubrication for springs.
+When performing Garage Door Track Replacement in Cedar Grove, choosing the right lubricant helps extend component life.
+For most homes, a silicone spray or a light lithium-based garage door spray works well.
+These products cling to the steel, resist moisture, and collect less dirt than heavy oils.
+Avoid using general water-displacing cleaners as your main product.
+They can remove grime effectively, but they do not provide lasting lubrication for the springs or track components.

 Step by Step Lubrication Process